Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

 # **3. Technical Approach**

 This section describes the end-to-end TinyODOM-EX technical approach for hardware-aware neural architecture search of an inertial odometry model.
-At a high level, the system runs an automated loop where a black-box bayesian optimizer (in our case Optuna) suggests candidate temporal convolutional network (TCN) hyperparameters, models are trained and scored on a GPU using validation data, and selected candidates are exported to TensorFlow Lite Micro and deployed to an embedded target for on-device measurement.
-Metrics, such as latency and energy, are measured on the device-under-test (DUT) which we used an Arduino Nano 33 BLE Sense and returned to the search procedure to enforce real-time and resource constraints using hardware-grounded feedback.
+At a high level, the system runs an automated loop where a black-box hyperparameter optimizer (in our case Optuna) suggests candidate temporal convolutional network (TCN) hyperparameters, models are trained and scored on a GPU using validation data, and selected candidates are exported to TensorFlow Lite Micro and deployed to an embedded target for on-device measurement. metrics are measured on the device under test, an Arduino Nano 33 BLE Sense and returned to the search procedure to enforce real-time and resource constraints using hardware-grounded feedback.
 To make studies repeatable and easy to run, the implementation is modularized into a GPU-side NAS client, a hardware-in-the-loop server, dataset preparation utilities and firmware.
 The experiment parameters are set using a centralized YAML configuration.

 ### **3.1 TinyODOM-EX System Architecture**
 <figure style="text-align: left">